foad/eslint-plugin-listeners/docs/rules/matching-remove-event-listener.md

 Note that if the `addListener` specifies the `useCapture` argument, so must the `removeEventListener` for it to match and be removed as expected

+EventEmitters with `addListener` and `removeListener` are also supported.
+If the `removeAllListeners` function is called, a matching
+`removeListener` is not required.
+The `on` and `off` alias are also supported.

 Examples of **incorrect** code for this rule:

 ```js